What real-time payments mean for your business

 In this article, ATB experts explore the cutting edge of payment modernization in Canada.

 Businesses today face growing demand for digital payment solutions, pushing this to the top of the agenda for financial institutions in Canada and around the world.
 This demand underlines the need for solutions like real-time payments, open banking, digital currencies and digital identities.
-According to a recent report titled Payments Modernisation: The Cloud Imperative, “70% [of payment service providers] have seen digital adoption dramatically increase in the customer base.”
+According to a recent Finextra global survey of banks, more than half of North American banks plan to implement a new payment solution like real-time payments within six months.
+The top drivers of payment modernization, according to the same survey, according to a major survey from Finextra Research, are limiting system risk, reducing cost, and the improvement and diversification of value-added services.

-Despite this, data-limited payment methods like wires and Electronic Funds Transfers are still widely used.
-For example, a Payments Canada study found that cheques carry 40 per cent of commercial transactions by value.
+Despite this, data-limited payment methods like cheques, wires and Electronic Funds Transfers are still widely used.

-But this is changing fast, as financial service providers move away from paper-based solutions and data starts being incorporated with the payments.
+But this is changing fast, as financial service providers and businesses move away from paper-based solutions and data starts being incorporated with the payments.
+A recent Payments Canada report found that commercial cheque volume decreased 5% from 2021-2022.

 The future of payments

 The future of payments is all about improving digital banking products and services and leveraging data to deliver customized, personalized solutions to customers.
-This will also help combat fraud.
+New real time payments solutions offer rich data, irrevocable payments, and security, which is helpful given the rising levels of digital fraud.

 Real-Time Rail (RTR) is the platform that real-time payments run on.
 RTR is a foundational step toward the future of payments.
 It allows businesses to make payments in a modernized, instant payments system, and authorize their financial institution to securely share their financial data with other organizations (such as financial technology firms).